amonks/getbox/README.md

 # Getbox

+[GistBox](http://gistboxapp.com) lets you tag/label your GitHub Gists, but it doesn't let you export that label data.

-The `getbox` gem installs a global executable, which will guide you through exporting your gists.
+The `getbox` gem installs a global executable, which will guide you through exporting your gists from GistBox.

     $ gem install getbox
     Successfully installed getbox-1.0.3